-- Has the applicant selected an appropriate program goal/project category and one or more associated objectives of Museums for America described in Section A2? - Are the ways in which this project advances the museum's strategic plan specific and measurable?

-- How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project? - For Collections Stewardship and Access projects: Are the collections and/or records that are the focus of the project and their current condition described and quantified in enough detail?
+- How well does the proposal align with the selected Inspire!
+Grants for Small Museums project category and objective(s)?
+(See Section A2 of this Notice of Funding Opportunity.) - Are the ways in which this project advances the museum's strategic plan specific and measurable? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project? - For Collections Stewardship and Access projects: Are the collections and/or records that are the focus of the project and their current condition described and quantified in enough detail?